Resorts in Ontario for Families: Viamede Resort

 Eating at Viamede Resort:

-Viamede Resort is one of the few places that’s offers an Ontario resort all-inclusive experience.
-The full all-inclusive experience is an option, but most packages come with breakfast included.
+Viamede Resort used to be one of the few places that offers an Ontario resort all-inclusive experience.
+The full all-inclusive experience is no longer an option, but most packages come with breakfast included.

 1885 Restaurant (The Dining Room)